 The How & Why of Establishing Good Sleep Routines for Your Children

-Creating a healthy bedtime routine is a fundamental step in having a nourishing and restful slumber.
-Children need more sleep than adults, due primarily to the fact that they are still growing and developing, both physically and emotionally.
-Not only do children need a good quantity of sleep, they also need good quality of sleep.
-With back to school just around the corner, it’s time to start transitioning your child from the carefree hours of summer to a regimented schedule for the school year.
+No matter your age, research clearly shows that creating a healthy bedtime routine is a fundamental step in having a nourishing and restful night’s sleep.
+Of course, children need more sleep than adults (between 10 and 12 hours per day for children between the ages of 3-12 years old versus 7-9 hours for most adults).
+This is due primarily to the fact that children are still growing and developing, both physically and emotionally, and need rest to fuel this growth.
+However, it’s not just about the quantity of sleep.
+Children also need good quality sleep to thrive.
+Now that kids are heading back to school, it’s a good moment to transition your child from the carefree hours of summer to a regimented sleep schedule for the school year.
+Not only will it be beneficial to them now, it will help to set them up with good sleep habits for life.

-Take a look at these 6 helpful tips, to make the bedtime switch gradual and pain free!
+Let’s take a look at 6 things you can do with your kids to establish a good sleep routine and make the bedtime switch gradual and pain-free!

-Along with creating a set routine leading up to sleepy time, make sure to maintain a consistent bedtime and wake-up time every day, regardless of whether it’s a school day or not.
-The same goes for your child’s nap schedule, too.
+Not only should you create a set routine of actions and habits leading up to sleepy time, it’s also important to set and maintain a consistent bedtime and wake-up time every day.
+This is true regardless of whether it’s a school day or not.
+The same goes for your child’s nap schedule, which should also follow a consistent pattern from day to day.
 (Be sure and check out our post on how many hours of sleep we need.)

-As part of your child’s bedtime routine, plan at least 1 hour of quiet, screen-free time before bedtime—no TV, video games, computers, phones, etc. Instead, let your child enjoy a bedtime story, or listen to some soft, soothing music.
+As part of your child’s bedtime routine, it’s important to plan at least one full hour of quiet, screen-free time before they go to sleep.
+That means no TV, video games, computers, phones, etc. Instead, let your child enjoy a bedtime story or listen to some soft, soothing music.
 (Learn more about how to create your own personal family media use plan from the American Academy of Pediatrics.)
+This is also good practice for parents, especially if you’re struggling with your own sleep health!

 Avoid Sugar and Caffeine Before Bed

 Ideally, it’s best to avoid caffeine and sugar from the late afternoon through the evening.
 Children are sensitive and react strongly to these stimulants, which adversely affect their ability to get a good night’s rest.
 If your child needs a light snack before bed, consider a glass of milk, crackers or low-sugar cereal.
-Avoid eating 1 to 2 hours before bed.
+If possible, avoid eating altogether 1-2 hours before bed.

 Children love to play and move their bodies, and all that wonderful energy needs a healthy outlet.
 Not only does physical activity improve strength and coordination, but it also fosters emotional well-being and is a life-long healthy habit.
 The AAP recommends at least 1 hour a day of moderate to vigorous physical activity.
 Another benefit is that it will help your child to sleep better too!